extinctionrebellion/quarantine/README.md

 ## Contribute
 The best way to contribute is by offering help to people in your community.
 But you can also contribute by improving this code.
 Pull requests are very welcome.
 We use a javascript stack.
+We also welcome financial contributions to help us hire a developer to maintain this app ([Donate](https://opencollective.com/quarantine)).